jorgescu/jorgescu/README.md

 Hi!
 My name is Jorge, I am from Madrid, Spain.
 Currently studying Computer Ingeneering 👨‍💻 in Universidad Politécnica de Madrid.

-- 🧠 I’m currently working on small projects to build my skills and knowledge so I can eventually get to work on more ambitious ones 😄
+- 🧠 I’m currently working on small (private) projects to build my skills and knowledge so I can eventually get to work on more ambitious ones 😄
 - 🌱 I’m currently learning ReactJS and NodeJS
 - 📫 How to reach me: jorgescu (Instagram) 📷